ReCoded-Org/bootcamp-iraq-2020apr-html-css-project/README.md

 # HTML/CSS Project
-The TEAM name is Alpha , it consists of (Lawin,Ahemed-Jamal,Hewr,Aya-alassaf,and Randa-ghassan)
+The TEAM name is Alpha , it consists of (Lawin,Ahemed-Jamal,Hewr,Aya-alassaf,and Randa-yehia)

 we have chosen tow websites the first one is the
 # Medical(https://jevelin.shufflehound.com/medical/#contacts) ,